bernie6401/TCIVS_Special_Topic/README.md

 ***

+3. I also followed [this article](https://blog.csdn.net/YMWM_/article/details/107022521) and tried to address this problem.
+Though it can use anaconda instruction smoothly, it still has some problems to solve(I forgot the problem, QAQ)

-3. You might be wondering why I don't use pip instruction.
+4. You might be wondering why I don't use pip instruction.
 Because you'll get an error message like this: **Illegal instruction(core dumped)**.
-4. Other problems must address
+5. Other problems must address
 	* If you install OS and Anaconda successfully.

 	```